kiyros/2022ggcNotes/notes/Testing/Integration Testing.md

 - Start at leaf nodes of the call hierarchy and work up
 - Issues
 	- Introduces "drivers" but they are easier than stubs

+- Stub: These provide canned answers to calls during testing and record info about calls.